Professional Development Services

 Illinois Introduction to Substance Use Prevention (IISUP) II

 IISUP II: SUP System Orientation is a self-paced, online course that introduces Illinois Department of Human Services (IDHS) Substance Use Prevention Program (SUPP) providers to the Illinois substance use prevention system (SUP).
 The course includes an overview of IDHS and SUPP, the roles and responsibilities of SUPP providers, and grant, reporting, and training requirements.
 Additionally, IISUP II now contains a Prevention Hub Orientation.
 The Prevention Hub is the online reporting system for SUPP grantees.
 The Prevention Hub Orientation is optional, although you are strongly encouraged to complete it if you will be responsible for entering Hub data.
-If you choose to bypass the HUB Orientation at this time, you must still launch the course and complete the first four slides before you can move on to complete the IISUP II evaluation and post-test.
+If you choose to bypass the HUB Orientation at this time, you must still launch the course and complete the first four slides before completing the IISUP II evaluation and post-test.
 You may return to the course anytime and complete the modules at your own pace.

 Register